mailchimp/content-style-guide/04-grammar-and-mechanics.html.md

 Write in plain English.
 If you need to use a technical term that could potentially be unknown to your audience, briefly define it so everyone can understand.

 - Next, add a datasource in the admin UI.
-A datasource is the entity in strongDM that is a combination of a database and the credentials used for it.
+A datasource is the entity in strongDM that represents a combination of a database and the credentials used to access it.

 ### Text formatting